Re-introduce demosaic algorithm VNG4 to avoid noise artifacts of Pentax K200D

 As far as I can tell this has nothing to do with unequal green channels (that only affects pixel level stuff, and is typically only visible at 200% zoom), and thus will not be solved with VNG4.

 When I load the RAW into Darktable1.1rc1 and export to JPEG at default settings I cannot reproduce this issue.

 When I use the XMP it is reproducable.
 Disabling the equalizer makes the issue "disappear".

 So I'm guessing the equalizer exposes this because of the local contrast effect applied.

-#9 Updated by Pascal de Bruijn almost 6 years ago
+#9 Updated by Pascal de Bruijn over 6 years ago

 Small note, this camera (like so many others) is affected by unequal green channels.
 This can be fixed using the "Match Greens" option in the demosaic plugin (This does however not work well in noisy images).